-- Metal planes are heavier than wooden planes, and some woodworkers use that extra weight to their advantage: they don’t have to push down hard on the plane to shave off the wood.
-Adjusting blade depth is easier on a metal plane.
-They’re often made from powder-coated cast iron for durability and have either metal or wood handles.
+- Metal planes are the heavier option for planing wood, and woodworkers may use that extra weight to their advantage since it’s not necessary to push down hard to shave off wood.
+Adjusting blade depth is easier on a metal plane than a wooden one.
+These tools are often made from powder-coated cast iron for durability and have either metal or wood handles.

 Made from metal but lighter in weight than other metal planes, low-angle planes are shallower in depth and often come with thicker blades that are easy to adjust.
-If you’re new to woodworking, a low-angle plane is an excellent first plane to start with because it’s easy to set up and control.
+If users are new to woodworking, a low-angle plane is an excellent choice to start with because it’s easy to set up and control.

-If you can get your hands on a Stanley-Bailey plane, you’ll have a tool wood crafters hold in high regard.
-Stanley sells high-quality hand planes today, but as of the late 20th century, Bailey is no longer part of the manufacturer’s name.
-Authentic Stanley-Bailey planes are still in demand by collectors because Leonard Bailey—the man who designed the planes in the mid-1800s—was a master wood craftsman, and he created planes that made precise cuts and shaves.
+If users can get their hands on a Stanley-Bailey plane, they’ll have a tool wood crafters hold in high regard.
+Stanley still sells high-quality hand planes today, but as of the late 20th century, Bailey is no longer part of the manufacturer’s name.
+Authentic Stanley-Bailey planes are still in demand by collectors because master wood craftsman Leonard Bailey—who designed the planes in the mid-1800s—created planes that made precise cuts and shaves.
 Stanley-Bailey planes came in various designs, including molding planes, joinery planes, and standard bench planes.

 A large knob and a curved back handle can make it more comfortable to use a heavy plane.
 Small hand planes often come with only a single knob for controlling the plane, and some all-wood hand planes feature just a block of wood the user grasps while sliding the plane along the wood.
 On a two-handle plane, the handle is typically gripped by the user’s dominant hand, while the knob in front serves as a second handle for guiding the plane.
 Round metal handles are acceptable, but polished wood handles absorb more vibration and impact, making them more comfortable to use.